Lightstreamer/Lightstreamer-kafka-connector/README.md

 # Subscription Modes

-A Lightstreamer client subscribes to an item by choosing a **subscription _Mode_**, which dictates what each item represents on the wire and how the Lightstreamer Server stores incoming updates per item.
+A Lightstreamer client subscribes to an item by choosing a **subscription _Mode_**, which dictates what each item represents on the wire and how the Lightstreamer Broker stores incoming updates per item.
 The Server supports four Modes; the brief recap below covers what is needed to follow the Kafka Connector documentation.
 For the authoritative reference, see the _General Concepts_ guide shipped with the Lightstreamer Broker (`LS_HOME/docs/General Concepts.pdf`).

 - **_MERGE_** — the item represents a **single logical entity** whose fields are progressively overwritten by incoming updates.
 The Server keeps only the latest value of each field.
 Suitable for current-state feeds (latest quote, latest sensor reading, latest order status).
 - **_DISTINCT_** — the item represents a **stream of independent events** that must not be merged: every update is preserved as a separate event on the client side.
 The Server retains a bounded FIFO of the most recent events per item.
 Suitable for time series of discrete events (trades, log lines, alerts).
 - **_COMMAND_** — the item represents a **dynamic table** whose rows are inserted, updated, and removed through `ADD`, `UPDATE`, and `DELETE` operations.
 Every update carries two mandatory fields, `key` (the row identifier) and `command` (the operation); the Server applies each operation to a per-item, key-addressed row set.
 Suitable for changelogs of a keyed entity set (positions in a portfolio, online users, items in a cart).
 - **_RAW_** — the item is treated as a pure pass-through: the Server forwards every update without keeping any per-item state.
 Always compatible with the other Modes on the same item.

-The Lightstreamer Server allows each item to be handled in only one of _MERGE_, _DISTINCT_, or _COMMAND_ at a time (plus _RAW_, which is always compatible): the first subscription request for an item effectively pins its Mode, and subsequent requests for a conflicting Mode are silently ignored.
+The Lightstreamer Broker allows each item to be handled in only one of _MERGE_, _DISTINCT_, or _COMMAND_ at a time (plus _RAW_, which is always compatible): the first subscription request for an item effectively pins its Mode, and subsequent requests for a conflicting Mode are silently ignored.

 The Mode also determines how the Server materialises the _snapshot_ delivered to a freshly subscribed client — see [Snapshot Management](#snapshot-management).
 The Kafka Connector can either leave the choice of Mode entirely to the client (the default) or pin it from the adapter side as a side effect of enabling connector-managed snapshot.